The Lost City of Z (book): Reception

-Writing for The Wall Street Journal, Simon Winchester said the book was "captivating" but faulted Grann for not having more doubts about the ruins of “Z” being an ancient city.After the movie adaptation, John Hemming dismissed much of the movie’s source material -- and Fawcett’s importance -- as hyperbolic in a piece for The Times Literary Supplement, concluding that Fawcett was an "unimportant, disagreeable and ultimately pathetic man."
+Writing for The Wall Street Journal, Simon Winchester said the book was "captivating" but faulted Grann for not having more doubts about the ruins of “Z” being an ancient city.
+After the movie adaptation, John Hemming, an explorer and expert on the indigenous peoples of the Amazon, dismissed much of the movie’s source material—and Fawcett’s importance—as hyperbolic in a piece for The Times Literary Supplement, concluding that Fawcett was an "unimportant, disagreeable and ultimately pathetic man."

 The book appeared on several "best" and "notable books of the year" lists, including that of Entertainment Weekly, The Washington Post, The Boston Globe, Publishers Weekly, Sunday New York Times, The Christian Science Monitor, Bloomberg, the Providence Journal, The Globe and Mail, Evening Standard, Amazon, and McClatchy Newspapers.
 Barnes & Noble ranked The Lost City of Z as the single best nonfiction book of 2009.